+A full desktop environment is the lazy man’s approach to Linux.
+Most popular Linux distributions today employ a full desktop environment, while hand selecting each component for specific purposes.
 A Linux desktop environment will usually include a session manager, a login or display manager, a window manager, a settings manager, a panel, and several great applications to get you started.

 About Linux Desktop Environments